commonprefix/axelar-light-client/prover/README.md

 * `TransactionProof`: The proof from the target beacon block to the specific transaction that includes the content.
 This proof is generated using the StateProver API.
-* `ReceiptsProof`: This proof is a struct that includes one merkle proof from the beacon block root to the receipts_root proof (generated from the StateProverA API) and one Merkle Patricia trie proof from the receipts_root of the target block up to the specific receipt.
+* `ReceiptsProof`: This proof is a struct that includes one Merkle proof from the beacon block root to the receipts_root proof (generated from the StateProverA API) and one Merkle Patricia trie proof from the receipts_root of the target block up to the specific receipt.